-Property, plant and equipment are eliminated/ derecognised from financial statements, either on disposal or when retired from active use.
+Property, plant and equipment are derecognised either on disposal or when retired from active use.
 Losses arising in the case of the retirement of property, plant and equipment and gains or losses arising from disposal of property, plant and equipment are recognised in the statement of profit and loss in the year of occurrence.